droppedbars/hear-no-evil/readme.txt

 1. Download Hear No Evil
 1. Upload or copy the 'Hear No Evil' directory to your '/wp-content/plugins/' directory using your preferred method
-1. Activate Brand-Mark from your Plugins page
+1. Activate Hear No Evil from your Plugins page
 1. Click 'Settings > Hear No Evil'
-1. Enter in your brands that require trademark symbols, select the trademark symbol and click 'Save Changes'
+1. Select what you want to block, 'Save Changes'

 == Frequently Asked Questions ==

-= question? =
+= No questions yet! =

-answer

 == Screenshots ==

-1. Configuration settings for Brand Marker, found under the "settings" menu.
+1. Configuration settings for Hear No Evil, found under the "settings" menu.

 == Changelog ==

 = 0.1.0 =
 * Initial release.
+Support for admins to block comments on their sites.

 == Roadmap ==

 Some items planned for in the future:

-* test
+* Super Admin ability to globally block commenting and comments

 If you have requests, then mosey on over to http://github.com/droppedbars/Hear-No-Evil and let me know.